 If you’re a military brat like me, you likely know about USAA.
 It receives high ratings in many insurance surveys.
 USAA is popular for its competitive rates and good customer service.
 In fact, it’s one of two providers to have an overall 5/5 J.D.
 Power rating.

-We have our home insurance with another provider.
+We have our policy with another home insurance provider.
 USAA is still more affordable than bundling with our home insurance.
 That’s the case for me, but it might be different for you.

 One benefit you might enjoy is accident forgiveness.
 You qualify when your household is accident-free for five years.
-If an at-fault accident happens, your premium won’t increase.
+And, if an at-fault accident happens, your premium won’t increase.

 You qualify for USAA membership in these instances: